carldumas/m6-2-dbs--mongo-continued/__lecture/lecture-1-special-topics.md

 ---

 - A MongoDB _signature_ is the use of the underscore in for the `id`.
-- If you don't provide and `_id`, Mongo will generate one for you.
+- If you don't provide an `_id`, Mongo will generate one for you.

 ---